rachit-dubey/humanRL_prior_games/README.md

 To train your RL agent on the games, you would also need gym-ple, a package that allows to use PLE as a gym environment.
 Our version of gym-ple which includes our games is available here - https://github.com/rach0012/humanRL_gym_ple/

+For the experiments in our paper, we used A3C-ICM, a curiosity augmented RL algorithm which is available here - https://github.com/pathak22/noreward-rl.
+Ping me if you need help running the curiosity algorithm on our games.

 If you find this work useful in your research, please cite:

     @inproceedings{dubeyICMl18humanRL,